 KBase Apps are analysis tools that you can use in KBase.
 Apps interoperate seamlessly to enable a range of scientific workflows (see figure below).
 Some of the apps were written by KBase scientists and developers; others are third-party tools that were integrated into KBase with our Software Developer Kit (SDK).
 The number of apps available in KBase increases as members of the community use our SDK to integrate their analysis tools into the KBase platform.

-The App Catalog lists all of the currently available apps.
-The majority of them fall into the following categories:
+The majority of KBase Apps fall into the following categories:

 Below is an example outline of the major workflows and datatypes in KBase.
 The unboxed labels represent datatypes, while each colored box represents a single KBase App.
 The box colors signify the category of functionality, and the numbers in parentheses indicate the number of alternative apps that implement each function.
 Apps that require a genome as input are marked with a green “G” icon.